navpil/esoteric-collections/Readme.md

 These collections might help you.
 They are very space efficient, optimized for null storage.

- - NullOnlyList - a very space efficient collection to store only nulls
+ - NullOnlyList - memory optimized list to store only nulls
- - NullOnlySet - a very space efficient collection to store only nulls
+ - NullOnlySet - memory optimized set to store only nulls
+ - NullOnlyDeque - memory optimized deque to store nulls only

 Following collections restrict usage for some methods due to security reasons or personal considerations